ClarytyLLC/docs/src/docs/automate-studio/tutorials/basic/object-detection/tutorial.md

 ### Step 1: Setup the 'aiware-in' Node

-We will first add the aiware-in node and set it up to accept a JSON object.
+You will first add the aiware-in node and set it up to accept a JSON object.

 **To set up the aiware-in node:**